actions-on-google/actions-builder-conversation-components-nodejs/README.md

 #### Actions CLI
 1. Install the [Actions CLI](https://developers.google.com/assistant/actionssdk/gactions)
 1. Navigate to `sdk/settings/settings.yaml`, and replace `<PROJECT_ID>` with your project ID
-1. Navigate to the `sdk/` directory by running `cd sdk` from the root directory of this project.
 1. Run `gactions login` to login to your account.
 1. Run `gactions push` to push your project.
 1. Run `gactions deploy preview` to deploy your project.